Herder Communities and Conservation

 With our support, 35 CBOs covering 2.9 million acres and comprising 1,275 herders have been established.
 By 2022, communities with stronger land management roles through CBOs are sustainably managing 3.7 million acres of grasslands, and 4,000 herders have measurably improved their livelihood options.

 We will assist CBOs in applying research-based pastureland management solutions, such as an ecosystem health monitoring process within community-managed areas.
-This monitoring program will empower herders to collect scientific data showing how they have improved grassland health through their interventions.
+This monitoring program will help herders collect scientific data showing how they have improved grassland health through their interventions.
 This will become the basis for the CBOs to periodically revise and improve their pastureland management plans.

 TNC will also develop income diversification opportunities that can supplement income from sustainable grazing, giving herders greater financial security to alter their grazing practices and reduce herd sizes.
 Here are some examples of these initiatives: